ddnexus/pagy/README.md

 This version is a complete redesign of the legacy code: its API will be stable for a long time.

-- We invented the pagy-exclusive `keynav` pagination, that uses the fastest `keyset` technique with all the Frontend helpers.
+- We invented the pagy-exclusive [keynav](https://ddnexus.github.io/pagy/toolbox/paginators/keynav_js) pagination, that uses the fastest `keyset` technique with all the Frontend helpers.
 The best technique for performance and functionality!
-- Wicked-fast [Keyset Pagination](https://ddnexus.github.io/pagy/docs/api/keyset/) for big data and infinite pagination.
+- Wicked-fast [Keyset Paginator](https://ddnexus.github.io/pagy/toolbox/paginators/keyset) for big data and infinite pagination.
 - Reduce the required config by 99%: no require, no extras, no DEFAULT
 - Reduce and improve all the methods, now autoloaded ONLY if you actually use them
 - New docs: short and to the point, easy to browse and understand